 - complete their in-training A.Ag. requirements as outlined in the approval email; and

-- be employed in the practice of Agrology for a minimum of two years
+- be employed in the practice of Agrology for a minimum of one year

 prior to achieving their P.Ag. or T.Ag. status.